EthanMaDev/generative-for-recommendation-and-ads/README.md

-# Semantic IDs for Recommendation Systems
+# 【WIP】generative solutions for Recommendation Systems and advertisement system

+GR Solutions：
   A PyTorch implementation comparing traditional ID-based and semantic-based recommendation models on the Amazon Beauty dataset.
 This project explores how semantic representations of items can improve recommendation performance, particularly for cold-start scenarios.
+GAds Solutions：
+  【WIP】 Auto Biding，or end-to-end Optimization

 This accompanies the blog posts:
 - [Semantic Ids for Recommendation Systems: A Practical Study](https://januverma.substack.com/p/semantic-ids-for-recommendation-systems-88b)
 - [Semantic Ids for Recommendation Systems: A Technical Deep Dive](https://januverma.substack.com/p/semantic-ids-for-recommendation-systems)